Suspects leave Walgreens in ruins after botched attempt to steal ATM

 BATON ROUGE - Overnight Sunday, the East Baton Rouge Parish Sheriff's Office responded to the attempted theft of an ATM at a business on the corner of Perkins Road and Siegen Lane.

-The attempted theft occurred at the Walgreens (12881 Perkins Road) at the intersection of Perkins Road and Siegen Lane.
+The attempted theft occurred at the Walgreens at the intersection of Perkins Road and Siegen Lane.

 Sources who drove by the area reported seeing multiple wrecked cars as well as smashed and broken glass in front of the pharmacy.